Bruno-Diego/ci-portfolio3/README.md

 *Heroku Settings*
 You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.
 - In the Settings tab, click on `Reveal Config Vars` and set the following variables:
-    - If using credentials you will need to add the credentials as a variable, the key is the name 'CREDS' and the value is the contents of your creds JSON
+    - If using credentials you will need to add the credentials as a variable, the key is the name 'CREDS' and the value is the contents of your creds JSON file.
     - Add key: `PORT` & value `8000`
 - Buildpacks are also required for proper deployment, simply click `Add buildpack` and search for the ones that you require.
     - For this project, I needed to add `Python` and `Node.js`, in this order.